abaisero/gym-gridverse/docs/guides/reward_functions.rst

 second example in this guide);  but regardless of difficulty, anything is possible!

-We can go one step further and generalize :py:meth:`static_reward` such that different reward values can be used without having to manually edit the code each time.
-We do this by adding appropriate arguments to the function signature, and then using :py:meth:`functools.partial` with values which might come from command line arguments or a file configuration.
+We can go one step further and generalize :ref:`static_reward` such that different reward values can be used without having to manually edit the code each time.
+We do this by adding appropriate arguments to the function signature, and then using :py:func:`functools.partial` with values which might come from command line arguments or a file configuration.

 .. code-block:: python